Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (“Department”) has determined that a request for a new shipper review (“NSR”) of the antidumping duty order on multilayered wood flooring from the People's Republic of China (“PRC”) meets the statutory and regulatory requirements for initiation.
-The period of review (“POR”) for this NSR is May 26, 2011, through May 31, 2012.
+The Department of Commerce (Commerce) has determined that a request for a new shipper review (NSR) of the antidumping duty order on multilayered wood flooring from the People's Republic of China (China) meets the statutory and regulatory requirements for initiation.
+The period of review (POR) for this new shipper review is December 1, 2017, through November 30, 2018.

 FOR FURTHER INFORMATION CONTACT:

-The notice announcing the antidumping duty order on multilayered wood flooring from the PRC was published in the Federal Register on December 8, 2011.
+Commerce published the antidumping duty order on multilayered wood flooring from China on December 8, 2011.

-In addition to the certifications described above, pursuant to 19 CFR 351.214(b)(2)(iv), Power Dekor submitted documentation establishing the following: (1) The date on which Power Dekor first shipped multilayered wood flooring for export to the United States and the date on which the multilayered wood flooring was first entered, or withdrawn from warehouse, for consumption; (2) the volume of its first shipment; and (3) the date of its first sale to an unaffiliated customer in the United States.
+In addition to the certifications described above, pursuant to 19 CFR Start Printed Page 9495351.214(b)(2)(iv), Muchsee Wood submitted documentation establishing the following: (1) The date on which the company first shipped multilayered wood flooring for export to the United States and the date on which the multilayered wood flooring was first entered, or withdrawn from warehouse, for consumption; (2) the volume of its first shipment; and (3) the date of its first sale to an unaffiliated customer in the United States.

 Period of Review